orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- [ ] How to think about non-realized functions usefully.
 Say coordinates to some non-realized geometrical space.
 (Similarly: locations of information and their retrieval)
 	- Compose for function initials?
 	- How to think about this as a single function with intermediate steps.
+	- Requires: "On another level of description", like "this w"

 ```ts
 /**